All Episodes

 Hold on.

-You're just gonna go on a pacer.
+You're just going to go on a PACER.

-Pull this shit up.
+Pull this show.

 This shit pisses me off.

-This is Northern Ohio.
+This is Northern District, Ohio.

 All right, cool.

-PACER, boom.
+Pacer, boom.

 All right.